How Amazon bullies, manipulates, and lies to reporters

 But others noted Amazon is willing to go to bold lengths compared to other companies they’ve reported on.
 Amazon has a broader reputation for fostering a cutthroat corporate culture, which seems to be reflected in the company’s external communications.
 Ahead of April’s high profile unionization vote at the company’s Bessemer, Alabama facility, Amazon fallaciously tweeted claims that its hard-pressed drivers and warehouse pickers didn’t actually have to pee in bottles, and chided lawmakers like Bernie Sanders and Elizabeth Warren who had spoken out about the company’s labor conditions.
 Recode reported that the tweets were directly driven by Jeff Bezos, the company’s CEO and one of the world’s most wealthy men.

 While that suggests the company’s aggressive PR efforts flow from the very top, there are other executives with a role in overseeing public relations and related portfolios.
-While the most high profile may be vice president of global corporate affairs Jay Carney, the former Newsweek reporter and Obama White House press secretary, two former Amazon communications staffers and another employee with knowledge of Amazon’s communications team told me that Drew Herdner, the vice president of communications, usually calls shots internally.
+While the most high profile may be vice president of global corporate affairs Jay Carney, the former Time magazine reporter and Obama White House press secretary, two former Amazon communications staffers and another employee with knowledge of Amazon’s communications team told me that Drew Herdener, the vice president of communications, usually calls shots internally.

-Herdner has worked at Amazon for almost his entire career and answers directly to top executives like Bezos, with whom he has a close relationship.
-According to these sources, who asked to not be identified over concerns about professional repercussions, Herdner prefers a hard-charging approach to the press.
+Herdener has worked at Amazon for almost his entire career and answers directly to top executives like Bezos, with whom he has a close relationship.
+According to these sources, who asked to not be identified over concerns about professional repercussions, Herdener prefers a hard-charging approach to the press.

-The former Amazon communications employees acknowledged their team’s often cold and adversarial relationship with the media, but downplayed certain portions of it as the result of disorganization, Herdner’s lack of experience beyond Amazon, and a sometimes overwhelming volume of press requests.
+The former Amazon communications employees acknowledged their team’s often cold and adversarial relationship with the media, but downplayed certain portions of it as the result of disorganization, Herdener’s lack of experience beyond Amazon, and a sometimes overwhelming volume of press requests.
 One former employee said they sometimes failed to respond to journalists queries by deadline because they were unable to get timely approval from higher-ups.
 Another said that they simply didn’t have time to respond to every reporter.

-These departed employees said Herdner sees things in an “Amazon against the world” framework where the company can do no wrong, and that internal practices sometimes reflected this perspective.
+These departed employees said Herdener sees things in an “Amazon against the world” framework where the company can do no wrong, and that internal practices sometimes reflected this perspective.
 While the sources said such data was not used to measure their job performance, they described how Amazon kept records of corrections they obtained as one metric tracking, as they described it, “inaccuracies in media,” part of a wider Amazon effort to document press coverage it believes is incorrect.
 Communication staffers from other major technology companies told me that keeping records of this type of information is not a standard industry practice.
 (Amazon’s press team did not respond to my requests for comment about this metric or any of its other communications practices.)

 Some reporters told me that Amazon has recently begun providing more access before a story is published, but often in limited and often unhelpful or unrelated ways, by offering things like off-the-record or background interviews with the press team or approved employees, or guided tours through Amazon’s warehouses.
 One early-career reporter recalled being bullied into taking up one such Amazon offer.
 “Amazon is the only tech company that has made me cry.
 They will get very mad at you if you don’t talk to workers that they put you in touch with,” the reporter said.
 “They implied that if I did not talk to who they said suggested, my story was cherry-picking anecdotes and reporters.
 It made me upset because they were threatening to challenge my credibility.”